kiran-singh/jekyll-now/_posts/2018-8-11-Responsible-Settings.md

 title: Responsible Settings
 ---

-The config settings are usually left to individual developers and mostly tackled by calling a static config manager or passing in an interface of the encapsulating wrapper.
+The .Net config settings are usually left to individual developers and mostly tackled by calling a static config manager or a wrapper.

 ```csharp
 // The old method